Physics 141, Fall 2009.

 Quizzes:

 Quizzes will be given during lecture.
-Short questions, related to the material being discussed, will be given.
+Each quiz will contain 3 - 4 short questions, related to the material being discussed.
 The answers will be submitted electronically using your Personal Response System (PRS) transmitter.
 It is thus very important that you stay up-to-date with the material that is covered in class.